 The Insurance Institute of South Africa (IISA) awards various levels of professional designations, ranging from licentiate, associate to fellowship.
 Completing a Unisa course in Insurance provides clear evidence of educational achievement and forms the underlying qualification in order to be awarded one of these professional designations of the IISA.

-The composition of the insurance courses and programmes is determined by Unisa, following consultation with IISA.
+The composition of the insurance courses is determined by Unisa, following consultation with IISA.
 IISA also bears the responsibility of ensuring that prescribed books are of a high quality and up-to-date.
 Students have to order their prescribed books from IISA once they have registered with Unisa.
-Access to a personal computer and the internet is also required in order for students to be able to download study material from the student portal, myUnisa (https://my.unisa.ac.za).

-Unisa is in the process of obtaining approval from the Council for Higher Education (CHE) for a Higher Certificate in Insurance (HC Insurance), which we plan to offer from 2015.
-The above-mentioned courses and programmes will be offered in its present format for the final time during 2014.
+Unisa has received approval from the Council for Higher Education (CHE) for a Higher Certificate in Insurance (HC Insurance), which we shall offer from 2016.

 Access to a personal computer and the internet is required in order for students to be able to download study material from the student portal, myUnisa (https://my.unisa.ac.za).
 Remember, Unisa is an open distance learning institution.
 As a result, students do not attend any classes for the Insurance courses and programmes.
 Instead, they study at a time and place that is convenient to them.
 Communication with fellow students and lecturers occurs via myUnisa at https://my.unisa.ac.za.